top of page

 [6] Now, brethren, if I come unto you speaking with tongues, what shall I profit you, except I shall speak

-• If the Apostles were not speaking actual words of the actual languages that the people could understand in Acts 2, the hearers wouldn't have known they were declaring the wonderful works of Alahayim if the Apostles spake into the air to no one's profit:
+• If the Apostles were not speaking actual words of the actual languages that the people could understand from their respective native lands in Acts 2, the hearers wouldn't have known they were declaring the wonderful works of Alahayim and the Apostles would have spake into the air to no one's profit.

 [10]There are, it may be, so many kinds of voices in the world, and none of them is without signification.

-• All the voices in the world have a signification so all the tongues of men today have a signification of what respective language is being spoken, hence speaking in "unknown tongues" is just speaking in one of the languages of men or the Hebrew language that may just be unknown to another person but one can still tell what language it is by the signification of the sound of the language.
+• All the voices in the world have a signification so all the tongues of men today have a signification of what respective language is being spoken.
+This means speaking in "unknown tongues" is just speaking in one of the languages of men or the Hebrew language that may just be unknown to another person but one can still tell what language it is by the signification of the sound of the language and someone would be able to interpret it in the Church so others can be edified.

 I Cor 14:13-19